“This looks so wonderful! (In fact, breaking my vow not to sign up for new newsletters for this one!) Everything Emily writes is stellar.” —Abby Seiff

 My news features have been published in Al Jazeera, The Washington Post, The Guardian, CNN, Public Radio International, South China Morning Post, Foreign Policy, Slate, Roads & Kingdoms, Wired UK, Esquire Singapore/Malaysia, etc.

-Presently, I am turning more of my attention to personal projects: sharpening what I can already do, experimenting with forms new to me.
-For the first time in a long time, I’m trying to focus on process, not so much results.
+Presently, I am turning my attention more to personal projects: sharpening what I can already do, experimenting with forms new to me.
+I’m trying to focus more on process over results—scary, but it feels necessary.

-Occasionally, I talk to other people about their relationships to places and how their passions propel them through the world—which may sometimes be informed by my own relationships to places.
+Occasionally, I like to talk to other people about their relationships to places and how their passions propel them through the world—which is sometimes informed by my own relationships to places.

-I hope for this newsletter to be a continuous discovery, each letter building on the one before, always open to changing my mind.
+I hope for this newsletter to be a tool of continuous discovery, each letter building on the one before.
 In times of rapid change, when old certainties are giving way, nothing can be the last word on anything.

 Why “Movable Worlds”?